the-teachingRSE-project/competencies/competencies.md

 through the code itself and often even before a first line of code is written.
 A set of tools and diagrams for effective and standardised communication about software on a meta level is provided by the \acp{UML}.
-As a modelling tool it is directly related to \gls{MOD}.
+As a modelling tool, it is directly related to \gls{MOD}.
-Additionally, it can be applied in various stages of the \gls{SWLC} especially in the early stages as a first documentation of the planned modular structure to facilitate
+Additionally, it can be applied in various stages of the \gls{SWLC}, especially in the early stages, as a first documentation of the planned modular structure to facilitate
 \gls{DOCBB}, \gls{USERS}, \gls{PM} and \gls{TEAM}.